Bastille Day: Czech Republic

 Since 2008, Prague has hosted a French market "Le marché du 14 juillet" ("Fourteenth of July Market") offering traditional French food and wine as well as music.
 The market takes place on Kampa Island, it is usually between 11 and 14 July.
 It acts as an event that marks the relinquish of the EU presidency from France to the Czech Republic.
 Traditional selections of French produce, including cheese, wine, meat, bread and pastries, are provided by the market.
 Throughout the event, live music is played in the evenings, with lanterns lighting up the square at night.

 Denmark

 The amusement park Tivoli celebrates Bastille Day.

 Hungary

 Budapest's two-day celebration is sponsored by the Institut de France.
 The festival is hosted along the Danube River, with streets filled with music and dancing.
 There are also local markets dedicated to French foods and wine, mixed with some traditional Hungarian specialties.
 At the end of the celebration, a fireworks show is held on the river banks.

 India

-Bastille Day is celebrated with great festivity in Pondicherry, a former French colony, every year.
-On the eve of Bastille Day, retired soldiers parade and celebrate the day with Indian and French National Anthems, honoring the French soldiers who were killed in the battles.
-Throughout the celebration, French and Indian flags fly alongside each other, projecting the mingling of cultures and heritages.
+Bastille Day is celebrated with great festivity in Pondicherry, a former French colony.